 High-pressure torsion (HPT) is a well-known severe plastic deformation (SPD) technique that imposes extreme torsional strains on thin disk metallic materials that typically result in significant grain refinement down to the ultrafine regime (< 1 µm) with dense dislocation networks and other nano-scale microstructural features (in some materials) [1,2].
 However, the radial dependency of the torsional strain often results in heterogenous microstructures and inhomogeneous hardness distribution across the radius of the disk [3].
 Nevertheless, compared to other SPD techniques such as equal channel angular pressing (ECAP) and accumulative roll bonding (ARB), HPT is the most efficient approach to produce significant grain refinement with large proportions of high angle grain boundaries (HAGBs) throughout the bulk material [4–6].

 In particular, 316L stainless steel (316L SS) is a popular alloy that are widely used in marine, petrochemical, nuclear power, oil and gas, food and beverage, and biomedical industries owing to its excellent corrosion resistance, low neutron radiation absorption rate, and good ductility [7,8].
 However, this alloy could not be strengthened by heat treatment procedures due to its very low carbon content, thus the only suitable mean to strengthen 316L SS is by reducing the grain size, i.e. grain refinement route (Hall-Petch mechanism) through cold working.
 Since there is a limit to grain sizes that can be attained through cold working, thus 316L SS is a suitable alloy to be strengthened by HPT processing.
-In fact numerous studies have been conducted on the mechanical (hardness, strength, and ductility) and functional (thermal stability, corrosion, and tribological) properties of wrought and cast 316L SS processed by HPT, demonstrating mostly favorable results after HPT processing [9–19].
+In fact, numerous studies have been conducted on the mechanical (hardness, strength, and ductility) and functional (thermal stability, corrosion, and tribological) properties of wrought and cast 316L SS processed by HPT, demonstrating mostly favorable results after HPT processing [9–19].

 On the other hand, HPT processing has also been conducted on additively manufactured 316L SS recently by Mohd Yusuf et al. [20–23].
 They have reported significant improvements in hardness, corrosion, and tribological performances after HPT processing compared to the wrought counterpart due to the nano-scale grain refinement (42 nm), nano-scale twins, combined with dense dislocation networks originating from the initial cellular sub-structures and from the HPT-induced torsional straining, and high strain rate sensitivity (SRS).
 Although it is known that additive manufacturing is more focused on fabricating materials with high design complexity due to the layer-wise build philosophy, another important aspect of this technology is the capability to tailor the microstructures according to the required end applications by adjusting material composition and/or processing parameters.
 Therefore, AM-fabricated materials, including 316L SS often produce novel microstructures that results in mechanical and functional properties that are on par or even better than the wrought/cast counterparts [8,24–30].
 Thus, HPT processing is a viable technique to further enhance the mechanical properties of AM 316L SS [20-23]